ThrisheiyanUK/Best-Buy-Review-Scraper-and-Analyzer/README.md

 ### Installation

 1. Clone or download the project files
-2. Ensure `Project.ipynb` is in your working directory
+2. Ensure `Best Buy Review Scraper and Analyzer.ipynb` is in your working directory
 3. Install all required dependencies
 4. Start Ollama service:
    ```bash